Foreign relations of New Zealand: British Dominion

-New Zealand eagerly sent a large fraction of its young men to fight on Britain's side in the First World War.
-Their heroism in the failed Gallipoli campaign made their sacrifices iconic in New Zealand memory, and secured the psychological independence of the nation.

-After the war New Zealand signed the Treaty of Versailles (1919) joined the League of Nations.
+After world war one, New Zealand signed the Treaty of Versailles (1919) and joined the League of Nations.
 Wellington trusted Conservative Party governments in London, but not Labour.
 When the British Labour Party took power in 1924 and 1929, the New Zealand government felt threatened by Labour's foreign policy because of its reliance upon the League of Nations.
 The League was distrusted and Wellington did not expect to see the coming of a peaceful world order under League auspices.
 What had been the Empire's most loyal Dominion became a dissenter as it opposed efforts the first and second British Labour governments to trust the League's framework of arbitration and collective security agreements.

 The governments of the Reform and United Parties between 1912 and 1935 followed a "realistic" foreign policy.
-They made national security a high priority, were skeptical of international institutions such as the League, and showed no interest on the questions of self-determination, democracy, and human rights.
+They made national security a high priority, were sceptical of international institutions such as the League, and showed no interest on the questions of self-determination, democracy, and human rights.
 However the opposition Labour Party was more idealistic and proposed a liberal internationalist outlook on international affairs.
 From 1935 the First Labour Government showed a limited degree of idealism in foreign policy, for example opposing the appeasement of Nazi Germany and Japan.